 Our Butterfly garden is designed to create an environment that attracts butterflies, as well as certain moths.
 Our Garden is aimed at inviting those butterflies and moths to lay eggs as well.
 Because some plants are not fed upon by adult butterflies, the caterpillar host are planted for a bigger population of butterflies.
 Butterflies typically feed on the nectar of flowers, and there are hundreds of such plants that may be planted to attract them.
 In addition to the planting of flowers that feed butterflies, other means of attracting them include constructing ¨butterfly houses¨, providing sand for puddling, water, and other resources or food items, including rotten fruit

-2015 was the start of something new for the garden with volunteers helping with cleaning out the overgrown plants and starting fresh with the planting of new plants.
-We have also added a bird bath, a butterfly bath, a sun dial and feeders to support the local bird population.
-More to come in 2016, with more plants to be added and to work on additional gardens throughout the valley.
+In 2015 volunteers cleaned out the overgrown plants and started fresh with new planting.
+Over the years the following have been added – a bird bath, a butterfly bath, a sun dial and feeders to support the local bird population.
+More work continues with plants being added and plans for additional gardens throughout the valley.

 Though the garden were originally made possible by a donation from the Rotary Club of Bowmanville, we could not have done what we have so far without the support of volunteers who come out to the garden, so if interested please contact the Valleys 2000 group.